 Flink raises over 40 million euros

-Founded only at the end of 2020, all signs point to expansion.
-With its concept, Gorillas competitor Flink could convince new investors.
+Founded at the end of 2020, all signs point to expansion.
+Gorillas' competitor Flink was able to convince new investors with its concept.

-Flink is focusing primarily on rapid expansion: the startup plans to bring its service to Paris and Amsterdam before the end of the second quarter of 2021, according to TechCrunch
+Flink is focusing primarily on rapid expansion: the start-up plans to bring its service to Paris and Amsterdam in the second quarter of 2021, according to TechCrunch.
+So far, the delivery service is available in Berlin, Hamburg, Munich, Nuremberg, Düsseldorf and Cologne, and it also wants to expand its offering in Germany.

 The concept is almost identical to that of Gorillas: customers order food, which is assembled in the warehouse and delivered by couriers.
-Delivery is supposed to happen within five to ten minutes, and the extra charge is supposed to be low.
-Flink was founded at the end of 2020 by Christoph Cordes, formerly co-CEO of Home24, which went public, and Oliver Merkel, who was a partner at Bain & Company.
-Julian Dames, who is among others co-founder of Foodora, joins as managing director.
+Delivery should take five to ten minutes and the surcharge is low.
+Flink was founded at the end of 2020 by Christoph Cordes, former Co-CEO of Home24, which went public, and Oliver Merkel, who was a Partner at Bain & Company.
+Julian Dames, who is also a co-founder of Foodora, is the Managing Director.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?